logigearcorp/docs.testarchitect.com/content/user-guide/test-execution/working-on-multiple-test-harnesses/_index.md

 The illustrations explicitly show the parallel execution time is only one-third of the sequential execution time.

-**Restriction:** As of the current release, there are some following constraints that you should keep in mind.
+{{<restriction>}} As of the current release, there are some following constraints that you should keep in mind.

 -   You are unable to run more than one GUI testing harness simultaneously.
 However, running a single GUI testing harness together with multiple non-GUI testing harnesses, such as, API/DB/CLI testing, etc. is allowable.
 -   Running a harness in debug mode along with multiple harnesses using batch file\(s\) is allowable.